 Steaming a whole head of broccoli is a simple and healthy way to cook this versatile vegetable.
 It retains its vibrant green color, crisp texture, and natural flavors.
 Whether you serve it as a side dish, add it to a salad, or use it in a stir-fry, steamed broccoli is a delicious and nutritious addition to your meals.

-See also Can you cook the meat in the marinade
+See also How long do you cook pork ribs in the oven

 Roasting the whole head of broccoli